fspoettel/blaupause/README.md

 ## About

 This is my (early alpha) boilerplate for web-projects.
-It contains a small SCSS-boilerplate, a Gulp build-process and an optional [Statamic](www.statamic.com) twist.
-It aims to give you a flexible, UI-less core to get web-projects running quickly.
+It contains a small SCSS-boilerplate, a Gulp build-process and an optional [Statamic](www.statamic.com) twist and some vanilla JS-helpers.
+It aims to provide a flexible, UI-less core to get web-projects running quickly.
 The grid used is based on my [fork](https://github.com/felics/csswizardry-grids/tree/boilerplate) of [csswizardry-grids](https://github.com/csswizardry/csswizardry-grids) (which introduces a flex-box enhancement for browsers that support it).
 The SCSS-recipes are best practices found around the internet, most notably in [inuit.css](https://github.com/csswizardry/inuit.css), coded and simplified in the style of the boilerplate.
 I added flex-box options for items where they make sense and either simplify or enhance the output.
+These are triggered with Modernizr at the moment.

 ## Dependencies: